AruzhanMU/task-management-system/README.md

 ## 👩‍💻 Author

-**AruzhanMU**  — Student Developer at IITU, Almaty 🇰🇿
+**AruzhanMU**
 Made with <3 using Django, Google APIs and lots of motivation.

 ---

-## 📜 License
+## 📄 License

-This project is open-source for educational and personal use.
+This project is licensed under the MIT License - see the LICENSE file for details.